an email newsletter released every 3 weeks highlighting the latest articles, events, technical inquiries, and voices from the community

 While the Citizens Broadband Radio Service can be used for 4G LTE, it is ideally suited to delivering fixed or mobile 5G new radio (5GNR).
 Specifically, CBRS can be employed by enterprise information technology providers to build out a private LTE network supporting large warehouse facilities, sports stadiums, and remote mines.
 CBRS can replace existing distributed antenna systems, providing high-speed data offload and in-building coverage.
 This will be particularly important when deploying 5GNR in the gigahertz spectrum, where CBRS can offset the significant signal degradation experienced when traversing general construction materials .

 In the briefing provided by the Sierra Nevada Corporation, they discuss adding more access points to improve coverage and redundancy and utilizing directional antennas for access points.
-The briefing also mentions installing a wireless mesh network to extend connectivity range and utilizing a private LTE as a complimentary network to support backup communications.
+The briefing also mentions installing a wireless mesh network to extend connectivity range and utilizing a private LTE as a complementary network to support backup communications.
 These infrastructure upgrades were critical to supporting the flight line of the future improvements at Homestead Air Reserve Base in Florida .
 The SMS Data Products Group, Inc. (SMS) team boosted antenna strength to extend the range of the access port devices needed for better flight line coverage.
 They also created a network configuration designed to allow the addition of mobile access points to communicate as a mesh network.
-The Air Force technicians could place these mobile devices and obtain connections in previously inaccessible flight line spots, enhancing mission critical coverage .
+The Air Force technicians could place these mobile devices and obtain connections in previously inaccessible flight line spots, enhancing mission-critical coverage .

 The way improvements are implemented into wireless environments depends on the wireless coverage model of the environment and the information gathered from the site survey.
 Different wireless environments require different implementations for the varying workflows of the USAF.